-“Prefer” may be the operative word, because while there were no shortage of movies worth two hours this year, it wasn’t so easy to feel unequivocally enthusiastic about one, as if fatigue replaced that eternal cinephile desire—a film that makes you jump towards hyperbole—as the order of the day.
+“Prefer” may be the operative word, because while there were no shortage of movies worth two hours this year, it wasn’t so easy to feel unequivocally enthusiastic about one, as if fatigue replaced that eternal cinephile desire for a film worthy of hyperbole.
 For a while, I thought this was a year without a masterpiece, before a few that at least come close slipped in at the last moment.
 Fatigue, in all things, should be shaken off; catch up on what you missed, because this was, like any year, a fine year for cinema.
-It was a year for feeling old—the goodbye to Harry Dean Stanton, Agnes Varda becoming at Oscar nominee at 89, David Lynch returning to Twin Peaks, Coco tackling death with enough optimism to make up for Disney killing Bambi’s mom, and the fact that even the year’s best superhero movie, Logan, is about getting old.
+It was a year for feeling old—the goodbye to Harry Dean Stanton, Agnes Varda becoming at Oscar nominee at 89, David Lynch returning to Twin Peaks, Coco tackling death with optimism, and the fact that even the year’s best superhero movie, Logan, is about getting on in years.
 It was a year for the evacuation of Dunkirk (three times over), for resolved gazes towards the future, and for a trio of heroines who want to poison the man in their life with mushrooms.
 And it was a year where some of my favorite films—ones that grappled with Big Topics—ended on happier notes than their material would lead you to expect.
 For the sake of surprise, I won’t say which.
 The catharsis you’ll have to find on your own.

 Without further ado, my top 10 favorite films of 2017.
 As always, blog rules apply: anything I got to see at a festival or that had its US theatrical premiere during the calendar year is eligible.